lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

         navigator.id.request();
       });
     } else {
-      navigator.id.addEventListener('logout', function(event) {
+      navigator.id.addEventListener('status', function(event) {
+        if (event.type === 'logged_out') {
           // The user has logged out!  perform a page transition or
           // an ajax request to end the user's session, and
           // update the page.
+        }
       });
     }